About WCT Rural

-WCT Rural has come along way from its humble beginnings in 1985 with three staff, to a staff of 15 people which provides a comprehensive range of products and services as well as local knoledge to the rural community.
+WCT Rural has come along way from its humble beginnings in 1985 with three staff, to a staff of 15 people which provides a comprehensive range of products and services as well as local knowledge to the rural community.

 Some of the services provided include agronomic advice, complete range of general insurance broking, livestock and wool, rural merchandise while still specialising in our core business of agricultural chemicals, fertilisers and plant and soil nutrients.

-Ian Willmott founding Director
+Founding Director Ian Willmott

 Ian has lived and worked in farming and the rural business sector all his life.
 On the family farm on Kangaroo Island, then in 1968, working for Bennetts Fisher (rural merchandise, livestock, agricultural chemical & fertiliser etc).